wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

  **[A.3.2.p2.6]** With the 1 millisecond latency to Server #1, is pipelining still useful?
-Answer this question purely experimentally (since from the previous question we see that our estimates are not usefull for such high latencies).
+Answer this question purely experimentally (since from the previous question we see that our estimates are not useful for such high latencies).